nykoliuk/nm-font-awesome/README.md

 ### 1) HTML
 To access the HTML editor, click on the "HTML" link on the tab at the top right of the text editor window in WordPress.<br /> If you don\'t know how to use Font Awesome in HTML, you can read [Font Awesome Basic Use](https://fontawesome.com/how-to-use/svg-with-js#basic-use).

+#### Coming Soon

+In the near future there will be a PRO version, where you can use all Awesome Icons.
+If you want to see PRO version faster or just support me [Donate Link](https://www.paypal.me/MykhailoNykoliuk).